MicrosoftDocs/edge-developer/CONTRIBUTING.md

 **For internal Microsoft employees**: If you have content to contribute that is confidential or needs to be held back for future release, please email the Web Docs team at [webdocs@microsoft.com](webdocs@microsoft.com).

-## Using issues to provide feedback on Minecraft Marketplace documentation
+## Using issues to provide feedback on Microsoft Edge documentation

 To provide feedback rather than directly modifying actual documentation pages, [create an issue](https://github.com/MicrosoftDocs/edge-developer/issues).